Metastruct/garrysmod-chatsounds/README.md

 Chat sounds system for Garry's Mod (with extra sounds)
 <img align="right" src="https://metastruct.net/github/garrysmod-chatsounds/ci-status.svg?branch=master" />

+## NOTICE 2020-01-13

+ - Repository was rewritten and forced pushed on 2020-01-13.
+Commit messages, commits and files were altered or removed to attempt removing sounds violating [GitHub AUP](https://help.github.com/en/github/site-policy/github-acceptable-use-policies#3-conduct-restrictions).
+You will have to force pull the repository to get all changes. [better_profanity](https://pypi.org/project/better-profanity/) python module was used for the removal.

 ## How to install
  - Install subversion client: http://tortoisesvn.net/downloads.html
  - Checkout: https://github.com/Metastruct/garrysmod-chatsounds/trunk